SladeThe/yav/README.md

 Go struct and field validation.

-The project is inspired by and is a subset of [go-playground/validator](https://github.com/go-playground/validator). \
+The project is inspired by [go-playground/validator](https://github.com/go-playground/validator) and uses some of its codebase. \
-YAV aims to provide playground-like validator configuration and produce compatible errors whenever possible. \
+YAV aims to provide Playground-like validator configuration and produce compatible errors whenever possible. \
 At the same time, the introduced chained validator improves validation speed dramatically. \
-The playground validator's performance is quite poor due to heavy reflection usage, which YAV strives not to use.
+The Playground validator's performance is quite poor due to heavy reflection usage, which YAV strives not to use.

+YAV's key principles:
+- mimic Playground validator whenever possible;
+- make fewer to zero allocations;
+- work fast.

 The main drawback of other builder-like validators (e.g. [ozzo](https://github.com/go-ozzo/ozzo-validation)) is that they are `interface{}`-based and allocate a lot of memory upon each run.
-Sometimes, it even makes them slower than the playground validator.
+Sometimes, it even makes them slower than the Playground validator.

-The repo also includes playground validator wrapper, which converts playground errors to YAV errors, so that you can use chained validation along with the playground validator in the same project, i.e. using the first one in hot paths and the second one in the places, where YAV still lacks features.
-Also, this approach allows to migrate a project from playground to chained validation part-by-part.

-The future plans are to introduce more playground and probably to add YAV's own features.
+Unlike in earlier versions, the repo no longer includes Playground validator wrapper in order to reduce the number of 3rd-party dependencies.
+The removed code still can be found in [yav-tests](https://github.com/SladeThe/yav-tests).

 ## Examples